dgrisham/wenv/README.rst

 3. Create the directory `$XDG_CONFIG_HOME/wenv` (or `$HOME/.config/wenv`) and
     put the `template` file there.
 Also, create a directory inside of that `wenv` directory called `wenvs`, which will store the WENV files for all of your projects.
-If you're in the directory with this repository, you can run the following lines to complete this step:
+If you're in this repository, you can run the following lines to complete this step:

     ::